-Acupuncture Treatment for Plantar Fasciitis and Heel Pain
+Acupuncture for Plantar Fasciitis, Heel Pain, Spurs Melbourne

 Acupuncture is an effective treatment for plantar fasciitis and heel pain and should be considered an option for those suffering from symptoms of heel pain .Two recent (2012) studies and a systematic review have found acupuncture to useful in the treatment and management of Plantar Fasciitis and heel pain.
 Before discussing how effective acupuncture may be for plantar fasciitis and heel pain lets have a brief discussion about what it is first and how it is caused.

 About Plantar Fasciitis